mitsukiyouko555/ITM-Saas-Financial-Approval-Dialogue/README.md

 I learned a lot from this experience as I created SSH key pairs, learned how to create and terminate Amazon EC2 Instances, used docker to host a React Site, and set up vite and nginx configs to support HTTPS (with help from a colleague on another team), learned to bind certs to docker, and more.
 I also did a full E2E testing on it before the release.

-Languages And Other Components Used: HTML, CSS, Javascript, React, Vite Configs, Nginx Configs, Docker, EC2 Instance (CentOS), LDAP, SSH, SSL/HTTPS Certs, and SCP
+Languages And Other Components Used: HTML, CSS, Javascript, React, Vite Configs, Nginx Configs, Docker, EC2 Instance (CentOS), LDAP, SSH, SSL/HTTPS Certs, SCP, and Bash

 HTML was used:
 - for the content of the site as well as for the images